Rush Limbaugh, the Excellence in Broadcasting Network, serving humanity every day.

 Can you take me off the air again?

-Throw the switch and take him off the air.
+Yeah, throw the switch and take him off the air.

-Paul, Paul, wait a minute.
+Paul, wait a minute.

 Wait a minute.

-Okay, now you're you're safe.
+Okay, now you're safe.

-I have twenty seconds.
+I have 20 seconds.

-I work for the drive-by media.
+I work for the Drive-By Media.

 I work for the BBC.